How to Organize Your Services on Your Wellness Website (With Examples)

 Makes sense when:

-You’re a nutritionist offering 1:1 coaching, a hormone reset program, and a pantry makeover—all for women in their 30s trying to balance energy and hormones.
+• You’re a nutritionist offering 3 different coaching package tiers, all for women in their 30s trying to balance energy and hormones.

 In this case, all your services share a common thread.
 Your messaging can speak to one type of person, and the multi-service page makes navigation easy.